lost-egg/lost-egg.github.io/combat.md

 If your Defense, soak, and Harness aren't enough to protect you, an attack can deal damage to you.

 {:#prone}
-If an effect renders you **prone**, you get -1 to Parry, -2 to evasion, -3 to attack rolls, and you can't use any Movement actions except for using the Rise From Prone action.
-You need to use the [Rise From Prone](#rise-from-prone) action to get back up.
+If an effect renders you **prone**, you get -1 to Parry, -2 to evasion, -3 to attack rolls, and you can't use any Movement actions except for [Rise From Prone](#rise-from-prone).
+You need to [Rise From Prone](#rise-from-prone) to get back up.

 ## Mounted Combat